wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

         See to the [documentation](../../learn/deploying-the-sample-app/#deploying-the-pickup-dispatch-webapp) for details.

 9. Be sure to configure the pickup-dispatch app with the **Client ID** and **Client Secret** from the service provider you registered in WSO2 Identity Server.
-10. Start the Tomcat server with the pickup-dispatch app and click **Login**.
+10. Start the Tomcat server with the pickup-dispatch app.
+11. Access the pickup-dispatch app (`http://localhost:8080/pickup-dispatch/`) and click **Login**.

     ![pickup-dispatch app](../assets/img/using-wso2-identity-server/pickup-dispatch-app.png)

     You will be directed to the WSO2 Identity Server login page.

-17. Enter Larry's telephone number as the user identifier and enter Larry's password.
+12. Enter Larry's telephone number as the user identifier and enter Larry's password.

 You are now prompted to approve the app and log in.